biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

       timetolivedefault:    '100000000'
       usetimetolivedefault: '1'

-###wls_saf_imported_destination_object
+### wls_saf_imported_destination_object

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name and imported_destination
+it needs wls_setting and when identifier is not provided it will use the 'default', title must also contain the jms module name and imported_destination

 or use puppet resource wls_saf_imported_destination_object